Furnal-Equinox/virtual.furnalequinox.com/README.md

 # Features
-* Most of the code is in TypeScript rather than JavaScript for type safety.
+* Built using [Gatsby](https://www.gatsbyjs.com/), a static site generator for [React](https://reactjs.org/).
+* Written mostly in [TypeScript](https://www.typescriptlang.org) to help catch bugs, errors, and other weirdness from JavaScript's dynamic type system at compile time.
-* The code adheres to [Standard JS](https://standardjs.com/), with a few adjustments for consistency across JSX.
+* Adheres to [Standard JS](https://standardjs.com/), with a few adjustments for consistency across JSX.
 * Styled with Sass using Bootstrap.
 * Deploys to Netlify with nothing more than what is in `netlify.toml`.
+* Uses the Gatsby cache during deployment for fast build times!

 # What's in This Repository?
-### Loose Files
+### Loose Files 📄
 * `.estlintrc.js` and `.estlintignore`: configuration files for ESLint, which helps enforce consistency and avoid some ambiguities and errors.
 * `.gitignore`: tells Git which folders and files to ignore to keep the repository size down on GitHub.
 * `.stylelintrc.js`: configuration file for stylelint, which does the same thing as ESLint but for CSS and its cousins like SASS / SCSS.
 * `.textlintrc`: configuration file for textlint, which can check prose for grammar problems.
 * `LICENSE`: the license file.
 * `README.md`: what you're reading right now!
 * `gatsby-browser.js`: Gatsby injects whatever is in here into the final HTML.
-This is good for global CSS and JS utilities like Bootstrap and jQuery.
+This is good for global JS utilities like jQuery and Popper.js.
 * `gatsby-config.js`: configuration file for Gatsby.
 This is where all of the plugins for Gatsby go, such as the one that allows Gatsby to understand Markdown files.
 This is also where Gatsby keeps metadata about the website.
 * `gatsby-node.js`: this file instructs Gatsby how to do some things during the build process, such as generating slugs and programmatically generating pages.
 * `netlify.toml`: configuration file for Netlify.
 Tells Netlify how to build the website and what folder should be deployed.